 .

 This is the Palais Lichtenstein, owned by the princely family of Liechtenstein.
 It is amazing Baroque architecture with Rococo Revival interiors It is situated in a beautiful park used by the local community on a regular basis.
-Baden was an easy trip by train and a short walk into town when I arrived.
-It is a spa town with the Baden baths being the focal point.

 For me, however, the focal point was meeting a chef who then took me to his chef friend’s restaurant for lunch because I had to have what he called the best octopus stew in the world.
 It was amazing.